Elxse/youtube-playlist-to-spotify/README.md

 # YouTube playlist to Spotify
-Just a simple script that generates or update a Spotify playlist based on the songs from any YouTube playlist. <br>
+Just a simple script that generates or updates a Spotify playlist based on the songs from any YouTube playlist. <br>
 Inspired by the amazing tutorial from The Come Up (step-by-step [youtube video] and her [repo])

 ## Table of Contents